 Walking College Walking Action Plans

 As part of the Walking College program, fellows complete Walking Action Plans outlining their vision for walkability.
+For an overview of the Walking Action Plans development process, click here.
 Below are a few sample plans from past fellows.

 - Faye Paige Edwards, 2015: neighborhood advocate in St. Louis; goal was to get a Traffic Calming Ordinance passed.
 Download the plan here.

 - Nate Hoover, 2015: community advocate in Burlington, VT; goal was to expand community events promoting walking/biking to increase community engagement in Walk-Bike Master Plan process.
 Download the plan here.